jperkel/invoicing/README.md

 - Amount paid
 - Taxes (eg: "PAID", or "Q2/20" or whatever you find useful)

-The file is located in `~/mysheet.csv`, but you can modify that on line 10.
+By default the spreadsheet is located in `~/mysheet.csv`, but you can modify that on line 10.

 The script supports the following commands:
 - `add`: Add invoice